apache/incubator-graphar/README.md

 ### Label Filtering

-To running the label filtering benchmarking component, please adjust the parameters according to the dataset (refer to `script/label_filtering.md`) for [simple condition test](encoding/cpp/examples/parquet/graphar/test-all.cc) and [complex condition test](encoding/cpp/examples/parquet/graphar/test.cc).
+To run the label filtering benchmarking component, please adjust the parameters according to the dataset (refer to `script/label_filtering.md`) for [simple condition test](encoding/cpp/examples/parquet/graphar/test-all.cc) and [complex condition test](encoding/cpp/examples/parquet/graphar/test.cc).

 Then, you could run the test using the following command: